-- [PortNumber] is the number of the TCP port that the SQL Server instance uses to listen for client connections. - [ServerInfo] is the IP address or host name of the SQL Server instance to which you are connecting. - [ServiceName] is the Kerberos service principal name of the SQL Server instance. - [SQLServerDatabase] is the name of the database that you want to access. - [YourPassword] is the password corresponding to your user name.

-[YourUserName] is the user name that you use to access the SQL Server instance.
+- [PortNumber] is the number of the TCP port that the SQL Server instance uses to listen for client connections. - [ServerInfo] is the IP address or host name of the SQL Server instance to which you are connecting. - [ServiceName] is the Kerberos service principal name of the SQL Server instance. - [SQLServerDatabase] is the name of the database that you want to access. - [YourPassword] is the password corresponding to your user name. - [YourPath] is the file path corresponding to the file containing your authentication token. - [YourUserName] is the user name that you use to access the SQL Server instance.